datanav/docs/configuration.rst

    * - ``http://localhost:9042/api/publishers/mypipe/xml``

-Note that the shape of the entities must conform to certain criteria, see the example section.
+Note that the shape of the entities must conform to certain criteria, see the :ref:`notes <expected_xml_entity_shape>` later in the section.

 Prototype
 ^^^^^^^^^